lyssphacker/talks/we-really-do-not-know-how-to-compute/we-really-do-not-know-how-to-compute.md

 by [Gerry Sussman](http://groups.csail.mit.edu/mac/users/gjs)
 at [Strange Loop conference](https://www.thestrangeloop.com/about.html), 2011

-Note: This document includes edited transcript of Sussman's talk with associated slided plus my comments and questions.
-Document is organized in a way that each section contains Sussman's claims in bold, followed by associated slid and possibly my comments and questions.
+Note: This document includes sligthly edited transcript of Sussman's talk with associated slided.
+It is organized around topics discussed.

 [All slides](slides/slides.pdf)